M4tsuri/ETHDWallet/README.md

 # ETHDWallet

-An proof-of-concept design of Ethereum hardware wallet.
+A proof-of-concept design of Ethereum hardware wallet.

 **THIS IS MY COURSEWORK, DO NOT USE IT IN PRODUCTION**